one-among-us/data/people/a2581911655/page.en.md

 During the time, she came to Guangdong, and got into [Yantian](https://one-among.us/profile/SS3B_0016/)'s Iveco van.
 She tweeted:

-> It was comfortable to sit on the front passenger-side seat of Yantian's van~
+> “It was comfortable to sit on the front passenger-side seat of Yantian's van~”

 After that, she arrived in Shanghai, Zhejiang, and Henan, and met with many friends.